abdellani/Getting-Your-Feet-Wet/README.md

 ### About Project

-- Project covers creating, editing and deleting Users and Microposts with reloation one to another.
+- Project covers creating, editing and deleting Users and Microposts with reloation one to another, link to live version: https://afternoon-basin-69649.herokuapp.com/

 ### Authors